7 Simple Yet Effective SEO Tips to Outrank the Competition

 What are search engines looking for?

-Search engines like Google, Yahoo and Bing want to direct users to websites and content that are relevant to what they’re searching for.
-But how is relevancy determined?
+Search engines like Google and Bing want to direct users to websites and content that is relevant to what they’re searching for.
+How exactly do they go about it?

 - Content: Is the content relevant to what the user is searching for?